 Do you know that Match Group, Inc owns and operates a global monopoly of all major online dating services, including Tinder, Match.com, Meetic, OkCupid, Hinge, PlentyOfFish, and OurTime, totaling over 45 global dating companies?

 Match.com affiliate program allows all affiliates to earn 50% of all new subscription revenue PLUS up to an additional 50% bonus opportunity for a total of up to 100% commission.
 This affiliate program is optimally marketed to energetic singles looking to make a lasting social connection with others.

 Bodybuilding.com is an American online retailer specializing in dietary supplements, sports supplements, and bodybuilding supplements.

 Bodybuilding.com grew out of wholesale-creatine.com, an online storefront created by teenage web marketer and amateur bodybuilder Ryan DeLuca in 1997.
-Since then, the company grew exponentially in many ways, including through its affiliate program.
+Since then, the company has grown exponentially in many ways, including through its affiliate program.

 In 2008, DeLuca sold a controlling stake in the company for more than $100 million.
 Despite the acquisition happening at the start of the economic crisis, the website’s performance flourished until Amazon started to sell supplements.

 Wix is a classic template website builder and an AI platform rolled into one.
 According to its owners, they have over 180 million users, both free and paid.
-Also, they hit 1 billion USD revenue in 2019.
+Also, they hit 1 billion USD in revenue in 2019.